I CAN’T BELIEVE

 1. Many of us grew up drowning in Double Messages (DMs).
-Being raised in this kind of atmosphere we know no other way to connect with others, & use this style of communicating in all our relationships, especially the intimate ones.
+Being raised in this kind of atmosphere this is how we connect with others, using this way of communicating in all relationships, especially the intimate ones.
 So if we’re serious about Personal Growth & taking responsibility for our patterns, it’s important to see how this all plays out

 Childhood EXP: In many alcoholic families, where the addict (& most everyone else) is/are in total denial – if one of the kids has the nerve to complain about or object to the harmful effects of the drinking, the alcoholic (& others) will label them as THE problem, rather than the addiction, because that kid is disrupting the family’s fragile mobile (Post: B. Distortions, #1).

-Then they’re forced into either being an enabler OR withdraw & eventually leave the family.
+Then the whistle-blower child is forced into either being a co-dependent enabler, OR withdrawing & eventually leaving the family altogether.
 Either way – everyone loses.

 Adult EXP: 2 clients who both attended 12-Step meetings were going to the same psychologist – separately.
 At some point they started dating.